On International Women’s Day, we celebrate improvements in SRHR for women in rural Nepal

 The major change that has happened as a result of this project is that many of the women in the region are attending the birthing centre to have their babies.
 Since PHASE started work in 2008 no women have died in childbirth in the village and very few babies have died, both common events before the project started.

-Thank you to PHASE Worldwide (link to charity’s website) for sharing their stories and photographs with us.
+Thank you to PHASE Worldwide (link out to charity’s website, opens in a new window) for sharing their stories and photographs with us.